lindsaygelle/slice/README.md

 fmt.Println(slice) // &[11, 12, 13]
 ```

-### ModifyReverseModifyReverse
+### ModifyReverse
-Modify applies the provided function to each element in the slice in reverse order and modifies the elements in place.
+Applies the provided function to each element in the slice in reverse order and modifies the elements in place.
 ```Go
 newSlice := &slice.Slice[int]{1, 2, 3}
 newSlice.ModifyReverse(func(i int, value int) int {